 “What do the days look like at the Hero’s Journey program?”

 A big part of the Hero’s Journey program is experiencing the “unknown”.
 Participants will not know in advance exactly what they will be doing, nor what time it is.
-However, each day does follow a general structure that looks like this: Wake-up, morning gather-up, breakfast, journaling, Wilderness First Aid, lunch, chill time, afternoon activity, dinner, fire council, bed.
-Each activity can look very different from day to day, but this is the general flow of what to expect.
+However, each day does follow a general structure that includes cooking, introspective activities, team building programming, wilderness first aid practice, chill/river time, fire council, bed.
+Each activity can look very different from day-to-day depending on whether we are at remote campsites or at basecamp.